 UNODC has a leading role to play in mobilizing the response of the international community and supporting international debate on identity-related crimes:

 - Core group of experts on action against identity-related crime

 Cultural property is part of the common heritage of humankind.
 It is so unique and important a testimony of the evolution and identity of peoples, that the importance of protecting it has been stressed in several international instruments.

-Organized criminal groups are increasingly involved in trafficking in cultural property, both through legitimate markets such as auctions and through the Internet, but also in underground illicit markets.
-Trafficking in cultural property is also becoming an important source for the laundering of the proceeds of crime, and recently identified as a possible source of financing for terrorist groups.
+Organized criminal groups are increasingly involved in trafficking in cultural property, both through legitimate markets, such as auctions and through the Internet, and in underground illicit markets.
+Trafficking in cultural property is also becoming an important source for the laundering of the proceeds of crime, and has been recently identified as a possible source of financing for terrorist groups.

-Trafficking in cultural property results in the loss, destruction, removal and theft of irreplaceable items.
-While criminals make significant profits from this illicit trafficking, humankind is denied access to the artefacts of its shared heritage.
-For instance, many relics from past generations remain buried underground.
-Where ancient artifacts are stolen and the sites in which they were hidden are destroyed through looting, archaeologists are unable to gather knowledge about the past.
-A substantial amount of looting happens around the world, and yet so far the efforts to combat trafficking in cultural property have not yet been in proportion to the gravity and extent of the crime.
+Trafficking in cultural property involves several acts that may ultimately result in the loss, destruction, removal or theft of irreplaceable items.
+While criminals make significant profits from this illicit trafficking, humankind is denied access to archaeological information and to artefacts of its shared heritage.
+For instance, many relics and monuments from past generations remain buried underground.
+Where ancient artefacts are stolen and the sites in which they were hidden are destroyed through looting, archaeologists are unable to gather knowledge about the past.
+A substantial amount of looting happens around the world, and yet so far the efforts to combat trafficking in cultural property have not been in proportion to the gravity and extent of this criminal manifestation.